spheric-cloud/spheric/docs/development/setup.md

 ## Setup formatting tools

 The project uses `gofmt` and `goimports` for formatting. `gofmt` is used with default settings.
-While `goimports` should be used with `--local github.com/ironcore-dev` flag, so that `goimports` would sort `ironcore` pkgs separately.
+While `goimports` should be used with `--local github.com/spheric-cloud` flag, so that `goimports` would sort `spheric` pkgs separately.

 You can automate running formatting tools in your IDE.